Inder24/Prometheus-K8s-Cluster-Setup-Helm/README.md

 2- Service ( for connecting to the exporter)
 3- ServiceMonitor ( so that the application can be discovered by prometheus.
 It needs to know that new application is there to monitor)

+We can do all this, or just directly run helm chart command for it.

+*SIDE NOTE - We can override values using chart parameters if we dont want default setting.
+We can know this by using

+*" helm show values {chart name} "